-Information Mesh is a web platform celebrating the 30th anniversary of the World Wide Web that explores social, technical, cultural and legal facts throughout different interactive timelines.
+Information Mesh is a web platform celebrating the 30th anniversary of the World Wide Web that explores social, technical, cultural and legal facts throughout interactive timelines and visualizations.
 The project was realized by Media & Interaction Design students at ECAL/University of Art and Design, Lausanne.
-It was initiated in October 2018 during a one week workshop in partnership with swissnex San Francisco, where students visited key partners and began developing the project.
+The project began in October 2018 during a one-week workshop in partnership with swissnex San Francisco, where students visited key partners and began developing the project.

 The timelines present an overview of Web history, starting with the proposal for hypertext by Tim Berners-Lee at CERN in 1989, initially under the name “Information Mesh.”
 From this start date, users can then explore 30 years of evolution.

 The project made its debut as part of the “Future of the Open Web” track of the Web Conference in San Francisco on May 16, 2019.
 For its inaugural run, a special exhibition edition has been created for display at the swissnex Gallery, but the project lives online 24 hours a day at infomesh.org.

 Vincent Jacquier, Pauline Saglio, Laura Perrenoud, Tibor Udvari, Pietro Alberti